Dave Ragone: Chicago Bears

 On January 22, 2016, Ragone was named quarterbacks coach of the Chicago Bears under head coach John Fox.
 The Bears went 3–13 and missed the playoffs, the worst record for the franchise since the NFL moved to 16-game seasons in 1978.
 Although Ragone was tasked with coaching quarterback Jay Cutler, Cutler and the team struggled with injuries, forcing backups Brian Hoyer and Matt Barkley into action.
 The Bears also went 0–8 on the road for the first time in franchise history.

 During the 2017 NFL Draft, the Bears selected quarterback Mitchell Trubisky with the 2nd overall pick.
 They also signed former Tampa Bay Buccaneers starting quarterback Mike Glennon in free agency.
 The Bears went 5–11 and missed the playoffs for the fourth consecutive season.

 When Fox was fired after the 2017 season, Ragone was retained by new coach Matt Nagy; he was the lone offensive assistant from the Fox regime to stay with the Bears.
 The Bears went 12–4 in 2018, earning a winning season for the first time since 2012, making the playoffs and winning the NFC North for the first time since 2010.
 They would go on to lose to the Philadelphia Eagles in the wild card round 16–15 with Trubisky setting numerous franchise passing records.
 Under his coaching, Trubisky would be selected to the Pro Bowl.

 The Bears went 8–8 in 2019 and missed the playoffs.
 On January 16, 2020, Nagy hired John DeFilippo as quarterbacks coach and Ragone was promoted to passing game coordinator.

 Atlanta Falcons

 On January 21, 2021, Ragone was hired by the Atlanta Falcons as their offensive coordinator under head coach Arthur Smith.
+Following Smith's firing after the 2023 season, Ragone was not retained under new head coach Raheem Morris.

+Los Angeles Rams

+On February 19, 2024, Ragone was named quarterbacks coach of the Los Angeles Rams under head coach Sean McVay.